evasil/configs/README.md

 wget http://nginx.org/download/nginx-1.10.3.tar.gz
 tar -xf nginx-1.10.3.tar.gz
 ```
-Then use build scripts from the file
+Then use build scripts from the file.